The Economy for the Common Good

 ECG speakers have practiced this method with about 50,000 citizens from Sweden to Argentina to Chile.
 On the issue of limiting inequality and putting caps on income levels, participants in these “rehearsals” usually proposed either that maximum incomes within a company should be three, five, seven, ten, twelve, fifteen, twenty, fifty or 100 times higher than the lowest paid worker.
 Usually, a factor of ten was the most popular.
 The extremes of unlimited inequality as well as full equality frequently meet with strong resistance.
 Not surprisingly, a Swiss canton passed a law in 2013 limiting the highest salaries in public banks to ten times the amount of the lowest paid employee in the same bank.
 The minimum wage and maximum income are meant to be legal limits, whereas everything in between can be left to negotiation in free markets.

-4. Money and Finance Money as a Public Good
+4. Money and Finance

 Similar to the business level, where profits become the means and the common good the end, priorities need to change in the realm of money and finances.
 Money should only be a means to reach a higher goal.